Neural Collapse in Test-Time Adaptation¶

 Key Findings¶

-- NCTTA achieves the best or second-best performance across nearly all corruption types, demonstrating strong generalization.
+- NCTTA achieves the best or second-best performance across almost all corruption types.

-- The InfoNCE-style loss is most effective, likely because its contrastive gradients are more informative.
+- InfoNCE-style loss is most effective, likely due to more informative gradients from contrastive learning.

-- \(\alpha=0.5, k=3\) is the optimal configuration, underscoring the importance of balancing geometry and confidence with a moderate top-\(k\) range.
+- \(\alpha=0.5, k=3\) is the optimal configuration, highlighting the importance of balancing geometry/confidence and providing error tolerance in labels.

 Highlights & Insights¶